Saffarid dynasty

-The Saffarid dynasty (صفاریان) was a culturally Persianate dynasty of eastern Iranian origin that ruled over parts of Persia, Greater Khorasan, and eastern Makran from 861 to 1002.
+The Saffarid dynasty (صفاریان) was a culturally Persianate dynasty of eastern Iranian origin that ruled over parts of Persia, Khorasan, and eastern Makran from 861 to 1002.
 One of the first indigenous Persian dynasties to emerge after the Islamic conquest, the Saffarid dynasty was part of the Iranian Intermezzo.
-The dynasty's founder was Ya'qub bin Laith as-Saffar, who was born in 840 in a small town called Karnin (Qarnin), which was located east of Zaranj and west of Bost, in what is now Afghanistan.
+The dynasty's founder was Ya'qub ibn al-Layth al-Saffar, who was born in 840 in a small town called Karnin (Qarnin), which was located east of Zaranj and west of Bost, in what is now Afghanistan.
 A native of Sistan and a local ayyār, Ya'qub worked as a coppersmith (ṣaffār) before becoming a warlord.
-He seized control of the Sistan region and began conquering most of Iran and Afghanistan, as well as parts of Pakistan, Tajikistan and Uzbekistan.
+He seized control of the Sistan region and began conquering most of Iran and Afghanistan, as well as parts of Tajikistan and Uzbekistan.

 The Saffarids used their capital Zaranj as a base for an aggressive expansion eastward and westward.
 They first invaded the areas south of the Hindu Kush, and then overthrew the Tahirid dynasty, annexing Khorasan in 873.
-By the time of Ya'qub's death, he had conquered the Kabul Valley, Tocharistan, Makran (Balochistan), Kerman, Fars, Khorasan, and nearly reached Baghdad but then suffered a defeat by the Abbasids.
+By the time of Ya'qub's death, he had conquered the Kabul Valley, Tokharistan, Makran, Kerman, Fars, Khorasan, and nearly reached Baghdad but then suffered a defeat by the Abbasids.

 The Saffarid dynasty did not last long after Ya'qub's death.
-His brother and successor, Amr bin Laith, was defeated at the Battle of Balkh against Ismail Samani in 900.
+His brother and successor, Amr ibn al-Layth, was defeated at the Battle of Balkh against Ismail Samani in 900.
 Amr bin Laith was forced to surrender most of his territories to the new rulers.
 The Saffarids were confined to their heartland of Sistan, and with time, their role was reduced to that of vassals of the Samanids and their successors.

 History

 Founding

 The dynasty began with Ya'qub ibn al-Layth al-Saffar (Ya'qub, son of Layth, the Coppersmith), a coppersmith of eastern Iranian origins, (Note: Numerous sources call the dynasty Persian.) who moved to the city of Zaranj.
 He left work to become an Ayyar and eventually got the power to act as an independent ruler.
-From his capital Zaranj he moved east into al-Rukhkhadj (Arachosia), Zamindawar and ultimately Kabul, vanquishing the Zunbils and the Hindu Shahis by 865.
+From his capital Zaranj he moved east into al-Rukhkhadj (Arachosia), Zamindawar and ultimately Kabul, by 865 he had vanquished the Zunbils and forced the Hindu Shahis to relocate to Udabhanda.
 He then invaded Bamyan, Balkh, Badghis, and Ghor.
 In the name of Islam, he conquered these territories which were predominantly ruled by Buddhist tribal chiefs.
 He took vast amounts of plunder and slaves from this campaign.

 Coinage of the Saffarid Governor of Kabul after the capture of the city, issued around 870 CE in Kabul on the Hindu Shahi model.
 Abbasid dirham weight standard.
 Obverse: Recumbent bull with Nagari legend (Śrī Khūdarayakah, "The fortunate small Raja"), trisula mark on the hump of the bull.
 Reverse: horseman with (ma) in Nagari to left, عدل (adl, "Justice") in Arabic to right.